marcelvoss/MVDribbbleKit/README.md

 No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required.
 This wrapper is build on top of NSURLSession.

 ## Installation
 MVDribbbleKit is available via CocoaPods.
-Simply add the following to your Podfile:
+Simply add the following to your Podfile:<br />
 `pod 'MVDribbbleKit', '~> 0.0.5'`.
 Boom!

-If you don't use CocoaPods, add the MVDribbbleKit folder to your project and ``` objc #import``` it.
+If you don't use CocoaPods, add the MVDribbbleKit folder to your project and `#import` it.

 There are also three model classes included (MVComment, MVShot and MVPlayer) to wrap the retrived data into objects.